 In the Tiny Toon Adventures movie, Babs tests out her squirt gun on the camera.
-The cameraman than rubs his hand on the screen to dry it.
+The cameraman then rubs his hand on the screen to dry it.

 An episode of Ed, Edd n Eddy, "An Ed Is Born", goes to town with this one, with the majority of the episode taking place from a video camera's perspective, which Eddy is using to create a movie showing how much he's grown up to send to his older brother.
 Events include Ed's sister hitting the camera out of Edd's hands, Ed eating the camera (Complete with a view of his stomach) and the battery meter indicating that the power is about to run out.

-Ed: I can't wait to watch that part!
-Edd: Well, let's not and say we did.
+Ed: Boy, I can't wait to see that part, Double-D!
+Edd: Yes, well, let's not and say we did, Ed.

 Also used in the program's opening credits, when the Eds are posing for a photo and have to adjust the camera because their shenanigans have made it tip over.